DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
-A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; machine learning (ml) approach to the application of the SuperTrend, Moving Average(s), as well as, other technical indicators used to calculate intelligent trade signals and execute profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using python.
+In this [DaScient Capital, LP](https://dascientcapital.us) proprietary program, we apply SuperTrend, Moving Average(s), as well as, other technical indicators used to calculate intelligent trade signals and suggests profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using Python.

-Through our model of the SuperTrend algorithm we incorporate social sentiment analyses, sophisticated technical indicators, and pre-built strategies to autonomously trade assets for you - requiring little to absolutely no supervision.
-Our platform allows users to mirror peer portfolios.
-You can easily create your own or join publicly reviewed group-asset allocation pools, & even have your bot's decision parameters evaluated recurrently & hyper-tuned over time.
+Through our model of the SuperTrend algorithm our future intents include the incorporation of social sentiment analyses, more sophisticated technical indicators, and pre-built strategies to autonomously trade assets for users.
+Our platform aims to enable users to mirror peer portfolios.
+Users will be able to create their own or join publicly reviewed group-asset allocation pools rated by the vox populi.
+Additionally, we intend to assess & evaluate the bot's modeling parameters as they are autonomously hyper-tuned recurrently over time in such that decision signals are delivered with greater confidence the longer it runs.

-Our daily goal is to optimize returns and minimize loss - for everyone.
+Our ultimate goal is to optimize returns and minimize loss - for everyone.
 We want to make trading as easy and less intimidating as robotically possible.

-Our ultimate mission is to leverage statistical & mathematical modeling, deep financial analytics, data science, strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.
+Our mission is to leverage statistical & mathematical modeling, deep financial analytics, data science, strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.

 Find value in our project?
 Want to help us expand or contribute to code?
 Even if it's just to say thanks - please feel free to contact us.
 We gladly only accept work contributions as donations, as this is clearly a work in progress, but do send a "hello, world!"